gguan/qtrade/_sources/guide/getting_started.md.txt

 ## Data

 For simplicity, the QTrade library does not provide a data processing component.
-Users need to prepare OHLC data as a `pandas.DataFrame` with the required columns: 'Open', 'High', 'Low', 'Close', and optionally 'Volume'.
-The data frame should also include any indicators that will be used.
+Users need to prepare OHLC data as a `pandas.DataFrame` with the required columns: `Open`, `High`, `Low`, `Close`, and optionally `Volume`.
+The dataframe should also include any indicators that will be used.

 In this guide, we'll use `yfinance` to obtain the data: